 Don’t Miss the Due Date

-Generally, there is no specific due date for W-4s and they don’t expire.
-You fill one out when you start a new job and you fill one out when your personal or financial situation changes, like getting married or adding a new member to the family.
+Generally, there is no specific due date for W-4s, and they don’t expire.
+You fill one out when you start a new job, and you fill one out when your personal or financial situation changes, like if you get married or add a new member to the family.

 Calculate Your Allowances

 If you’re unsure of how many allowances to claim, carefully read the instructions that come with the W-4 and check out the IRS’s webpage, “Tax Withholding for Individuals.”
 In addition to providing a good overview of federal tax withholding, it contains useful links, like the one to a withholding calculator.
 If you need help filling out the form, ask your employer or your tax preparer for assistance.

 The Tax Cuts and Jobs Act signed into law in December 2017 means lots of changes for tax years 2018 and beyond.
 For starters, standard deductions have nearly doubled but there are no more personal exemptions.
 Some common deductions have been limited or completely eliminated.
 So even if you’re not starting a new job, now is a good time to review your W-4.
 Check it to make sure you’re not having too much or too little withheld.
 The IRS recommends making a habit of doing this annually.